Have a question about COTA Membership?

 How does COTA fund its activities and pay for staff?

 COTA is a registered charity and so, a not-for-profit organisation.
 It receives financial assistance from both State and Federal Government and some corporations, but there is no certainty and consistency to this funding.
-Membership is a key income stream for COTA.
-COTA relies significantly on membership and a strong, committed and large volunteer network.

 How does COTA help the concerns of older people be heard?

-Our members are represented because COTA is invited to sit on a wide range of forums, committees, advisory groups and research bodies, both Government and non-Government.
+Older Australians are represented because COTA is invited to sit on a wide range of forums, committees, advisory groups and research bodies, both Government and non-Government.
 These are groups that have the power to bring about change.
 COTA provides members with the chance to belong to an organisation that works with and for them.

 In what other ways does COTA support older Australians?